How much does a Florida Auto Dealer Bond cost?

 If the dealer fails to comply with these terms, he or she pledges to pay any person who suffers damages or financial loss as a result of the dealer’s unlawful business practices up to the full bond amount.

-Motor vehicle dealer bonds in Florida expire annually on April 30, so your bond premium could be prorated depending on when you buy it.
+Franchise motor vehicle dealer bonds in Florida expire annually on December 31 and independent auto dealer bonds expire on April 30, so your bond premium could be prorated depending on when you buy it.
 Our team of surety experts works hard to get you bonded according to your specific needs.

 The surety can cancel the bond by providing the Department of Highway Safety and Motor Vehicles with written notice of its intention to terminate.
 The notice must be sent by U.S. registered mail and becomes effective 30 days after the department receives it.

-How to become a motor vehicle dealer in Florida
+How to become an auto dealer in Florida

 To become a licensed auto dealer in Florida, applicants must do the following: